Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing

-\ABSTRACT{ In addition to maximizing the total revenue, decision-makers in lots of industries would like to guarantee fair consumption across different resources and avoid saturating certain resources.
-Motivated by these practical needs, this paper studies the price-based network revenue management problem with both demand learning and fairness concern about the consumption across different resources.
-We introduce the regularized revenue, i.e., the total revenue with a fairness regularization, as our objective to incorporate fairness into the revenue maximization goal.
+\ABSTRACT{ In addition to maximizing the total revenue, decision-makers in lots of industries would like to guarantee {balanced} consumption across different resources. {For instance, in the retailing industry, ensuring a balanced consumption of resources from different suppliers enhances fairness and helps maintain a healthy channel relationship; in the cloud computing industry, resource-consumption balance helps increase customer satisfaction and reduce operational costs.} Motivated by these practical needs, this paper studies the price-based network revenue management (NRM) problem with both demand learning and {fair resource-consumption balancing.} We introduce the regularized revenue, i.e., the total revenue with a {balancing regularization}, as our objective to incorporate fair resource-consumption balancing into the revenue maximization goal.
 We propose a primal-dual-type online policy with the Upper-Confidence-Bound (UCB) demand learning method to maximize the regularized revenue.
-We adopt several innovative techniques to make our algorithm a unified and computationally efficient framework for the continuous price set and a wide class of fairness regularizers.
+We adopt several innovative techniques to make our algorithm a unified and computationally efficient framework for the continuous price set and a wide class of {balancing regularizers}.
 Our algorithm achieves a worst-case regret of $\wo(N^{5/2}\sqrt{T})$, where $N$ denotes the number of products and $T$ denotes the number of time periods.
-Numerical experiments in a few NRM examples demonstrate the effectiveness of our algorithm for balancing revenue and fairness. } \KEYWORDS{network revenue management, demand learning, fairness, regret analysis, linear bandit}
+Numerical experiments in a few NRM examples demonstrate the effectiveness of our algorithm {in simultaneously achieving revenue maximization and fair resource-consumption balancing.}}